AStroCvijo/Indexer_2/README.md

 # File Indexer - CLI tool
 A CLI tool that indexes a given folder and allows efficient searching for string occurrences. <br /><br />
 Date of creation: May, 2024 <br/>
-***I changed the code after the deadline for the JetBrains internship application.
-If you only find the code that was submitted before the deadline relevant, here is that version of the code [Original Code](https://github.com/AStroCvijo/Indexer_2/tree/2c36111e3e33ed813ecdb60995e40ebc20edd68f)***

 ## Instructions